dlowe-net/irken/README.md

 When a hook's trigger occurs, each hook is called in order of priority.
 The hook's handle should be unique, and is used so that the hook may be redefined.

-In Irken, triggers are of the form `handleMESSAGE` or `cmdCOMMAND`.
+In Irken, triggers are of the form `handleMESSAGE`, `ctcpMESSAGE`, or `cmdCOMMAND`.
 The priority of the normal irken handling of a hook is 50.
 These hooks should always execute, since much of the UI depends on them.
 The priority of normal irken message display is set to 75, so that plugins may block or change messages before they are displayed.

 `handleMESSAGE` hooks are passed a serverid and message, where message is a dict containing the fields: